-Explains common capability contracts and how an agency can use them.
+Explains what common capability contracts are and how an agency can use them.

 - A Common Capability contract (CC) is a type of approved collaborative contract.
 CCs establish various supply agreements with approved suppliers for selected common goods or services or works purchased across government.
 CCs may be established by a Functional Leader’s agency or by another lead agency that is approved and overseen by a Functional Leader, with prior approval from the Procurement Functional Leader.

 - CCs may cover mandatory and/or voluntary common capabilities:

 - Mandatory common capabilities: Some agencies may be directed to purchase certain goods, services or works from a CC.
 These are called mandatory common capabilities.
 The direction may be made by Cabinet, a Functional Leader, or under section 107 of the Crown Entities Act 2004.
 An agency that wants to opt-out of purchasing mandatory common capabilities must get approval from the relevant Functional Leader.
 Information about mandatory common capabilities is available on the Who can use collaborative contracts page and Buying products and services on the Digital.govt.nz website

 - Voluntary common capabilities: when a common capability is voluntary, an agency should purchase from the CC when it reasonably meets the agency’s needs.